Classical Least Squares for Vapor Phase Quantitative Analysis

 Analytes can be saved as separate files, along with their Standards, Regions, and Interferents.
 These Analyte files can be loaded into a method as a package.
 This saves the tedium of building new methods from scratch; a method can be developed by loading pre-existing Analyte files.
 An Analyte file has the extension '.peak_cls_analyte'.
 The 'Save Analyte' and 'Load Analyte' allow you to save and recall .peak_cls_analyte files.

-Add an analyte Add a new analyte to the method
+Add a new analyte to the method | |

-Edit the analytes Edit the selected Analyte or Analytes
+Edit the selected Analyte or Analytes | |

-Remove an analyte Remove the selected Analyte or Analytes
+Remove the selected Analyte or Analytes | |

-Load an analyte from disk Load an Analyte from disk
+Load an Analyte from disk | |

-Save the selected analyte Save the selected Analyte to disk
+Save the selected Analyte to disk |

 To edit an analyte, highlight its row in the analyte table, and then click 'Edit Analyte'.
 If you select multiple rows in the table, you can edit multiple analytes at a time.
 Here is the Dialog that allows editing an analyte: